 Applied study serves as the foundation for music experience and expertise.
 Undergraduate music majors receive weekly private instruction, take courses in theory and musicology, participate in large and small performing ensembles, and choose elective classes in repertoire, pedagogy, and performance practice.
 Graduate students select from a wide array of courses offering depth and breadth of professional training.

 A popular and energetic non-major music program supplements the work done by College of Fine Arts music majors.
 BU undergraduates can participate in non-major ensembles such as All-Campus Orchestra, Symphonic Choir, Big Band, and Concert Band.
-Students who minor in music choose either a performance or a non-performance track, and can register for private lessons as well as chamber music ensembles.
+Students who minor in music choose either a performance or a non-performance track, and can register for private lessons (applied fee charged) as well as chamber music ensembles.
 The Terrier Pep Band supports athletic teams on campus and in playoff games, and lifelong friendships are forged as students rehearse on weeknights and travel on weekends.